ipfabric/docs/confluence_export/IP_Fabric_TIPs.md

 outcome should be better than analyzing the output in an external application like Excel.

-## Network or Site view

-Each technology table displays information for the whole network by default.
-To restrict the view to a specific site, use the drop down menu on the top left corner and select the site you want to display the information for.
-To return to the full network view, select “Network” from the site list.

 ## Working with tables

 An ARP technology table is used as an example below to demonstrate the